jclark/rpi-cm4-ptp-guide/ptp-windows.md

 2. Add some [registry keys](https://github.com/microsoft/W32Time/blob/master/Precision%20Time%20Protocol/Windows%20Configuration%20Helpers/PTPClientConfig.txt).
 Also enable MulticastTx `reg add HKLM\SYSTEM\CurrentControlSet\Services\W32Time\TimeProviders\PtpClient /t REG_DWORD /v MulticastTxEnabled /d 1`.

-3. On Windows 11, you can now use `w32time /ptp_monitor /duration:10` to check that you are receiving PTP packets correctly.
+3. On Windows 11, you can now use `w32tm /ptp_monitor /duration:10` to check that you are receiving PTP packets correctly.
 If this doesn't work, then PTP won't work.
-Unfortunately, there seems to be a bug that stops PTP working with some drivers.
-(It works on one of my network adapters but not the others).
-Other people have had a similar [issue](https://github.com/microsoft/SDN/issues/438).
-I haven't found a workaround other than to use another adapter.

 4. Now restart the time service.
 Using `stop-service w32time` and then `start-service w32time`.

-5. Now use `w32time /query /status /verbose` to see if everything's working.
+5. Now use `w32tm /query /status /verbose` to see if everything's working.
 You can also use Event Viewer to look at  `Applications and Services > Microsoft > Windows > Time-Service-PTP-Provider > PTP-Operational`.

 Also set the Windows Time service Startup Type to Automatic.

+I had some trouble getting this to work.
+There seems to be a bug that stops PTP working with some drivers.
+For a time, it worked on one of my network adapters (a Realtek 2.5GbE RTL8125BG on the motherboard) but not the other (a 10GbE Aquantia card).
+Other people have had a similar [issue](https://github.com/microsoft/SDN/issues/438).
+In Windows 11 22H2, the Aquantia card started working, and then stopped working when I updated the NIC firmware/driver; another update (KB5019509) made it work again.
+So if it's not working for you, either try another network adapter and or try updating to Windows 11 22H2.
+Note that the issue here isn't that the driver doesn't have PTP hardware support.

 I have not found many Windows drivers with support for hardware timestamps.
 The Intel E1R driver used for I210, I211, and I350 has [support](https://www.intel.com/content/www/us/en/support/articles/000033862/ethernet-products.html).